Features / Help

 • To display the editor window, hit Ctrl + Middle Mouse Button or press Shift + Win + V (these shortcuts can be changed in the Options menu).

-• When displayed, the editor initially contains the actual content of the Clipboard and is ready to be edited.
+• When displayed, the editor initially contains the actual text or image in the Clipboard.
+Its text is ready to be edited.

-• You can also copy the selected text in any application and edit it in immediately QCE using the hotkey Ctrl + Win + C.
+• You can copy the selected text or image in any application and edit it immediately in QCE using the hotkey Ctrl + Win + C.

 Viewing and Editing